Josef-WM/IDATA2304-Project-Group12/protocol.md

-## Protocol Specification
+## The SSP Protocol Specification
+### **SSP, short for Six-Seven Protocol**
-This document describes the application-layer communication protocol for data exchange between the sensor/actuator nodes and the control panel nodes.
+This document describes the Six-Seven Protocol, an application-layer communication protocol for data exchange between the sensor/actuator nodes and the control panel nodes.

 ## Terminology
 - **Sensor :** In the context of an IoT system, a sensor gathers data from the environment/physical world, and then the real world phenomena gets converted into digital signals.